Bret Stephens: Out Of The Bubble

 When William Safire arrived at the New York Times in 1973, he was met with something of a frosty reception, but had a long career there, nonetheless, and won the respect of people who were his ideological opposites.
 Stephens is grateful for the welcome he has been given at his new home.
 “Overwhelmingly, people at the Times have been extraordinarily gracious and lovely, and have embraced me in the most generous way.
 They really live up to the word, ‘liberal’ — not in the typical, partisan sense, but in the truer sense, as in ‘free and open-minded.’
 And I think that’s why I was brought here.
 To offer something different.
 To sometimes make readers uncomfortable, or even angry, but at least to make them think.
 And if that’s what I’m able to do at the Times—not earn the agreement of my readers but at least cause them to reexamine their assumptions—then I’m succeeding.
 And if I can offer a proverbial stone on which they can sharpen their intellectual blade and strengthen their arguments, then so much the better.”

-There may be a silver lining in the tweetstorm.
+But there may be a silver lining in the tweetstorm.
 Costa Samaras, a scientist at Carnegie Mellon, responded to the Times piece by tweeting this:

 Sincere offer for @BretStephensNYT: there's an entire field of folks who study robust climate policy under @deepuncertainty.
 Come talk w/ us.